 Here’s a simple to remember Google Discover SEO optimization checklist (you can scroll to the illustration if you prefer prettier checklists).

-Create Impactful Content – Does your content engage?
+Create Useful Content – Does your content engage?
 Is it timely?
 If it isn’t timely, is it an evergreen piece that engages?
 Would someone want to share your content?
-Straight up, your content needs to engage users.
+Straight up, your content needs to connect with users.
 People should find your content interesting and shareable.
-If they don’t, it isn’t likely that Google Discover will determine it to be a relatable piece for a specific user set.
-Remember, Google Discover isn’t a top listing of content, rather, it list content on a per user basis.
+If they don’t, it isn’t likely that Discover will determine it to be a relatable piece for a specific user set.
+Remember, Discover isn’t a top listing of content, rather, it list content on a per user basis.

 How Interactive Is Your Content? – Are people sharing and commenting and liking your content?
 Google needs to get signals from users regarding which content they like, and don’t like.
 High-quality content tends to engage users, which often results in more sharing and liking.
 You might consider boosting Facebook posts to help increase user engagement.
 Additionally, leverage email marketing as a way to increase content engagement.

 How Engaging Are Your Images? – In October 2020, Google sent out an email to site owners through Google Search Console with the suggestion that they produce “high quality, compelling images” that are at least 1200 pixels wide (or larger).
 For sites with visual content smaller than 1200px wide eligible for presentation in Google Discover, their images will only appear in thumbnail mode if they do not make this change.
 Site owners interested in enabling larger image previews need to add the “max image preview” robots meta tag to their header coding.

 Here’s a Google Discover Infographic that’s easy to remember.

 In the end, promote your content.

 Google Discover vs. Google News

 Some site owners jump to the conclusion that Discover is the highway fast track to getting into Google News.
 At first glance, this seems like a reasonable conclusion.
 At second glance, it feels like fake news.